chmanishkumar2003/Packers-and-Movers/README.md

 Start the development server:

-npm start
+npm run dev

 The app will be available at:
 👉 http://localhost:3000

-4. Troubleshooting
+⚙️ Troubleshooting

-MySQL Shutdown Unexpectedly → Delete ib_logfile0, ib_logfile1 from xampp/mysql/data/, then restart.
+Database Connection Failed:
+Check that MySQL is running and credentials in .env are correct.

+Port Conflict:
-Port Conflict (3306) → Change MySQL port in my.ini and update backend config.
+If port 3306 is in use, update it in MySQL Workbench and backend config.

-React App Not Loading → Ensure backend API is running and .env file has the correct API URL.
+React App Not Loading:
+Make sure the backend server is running and API endpoints are reachable.

 📖 Usage Guidelines
 👤 For Customers:

-Register/Login to the system.
+Register or log in to the system.

-Book a moving service by entering details.
+Book a moving service by entering pickup and destination details.

-Track status of your booking.
+Track booking status in real time.

 Provide feedback after service completion.